OpenHFT/Chronicle-Map/README.md

                     .createWithId(identifier);
 ```

-In this example above the channel is given the identifier of 2.
+In this example above the `ReplicationHub` is given the identifier of 2.

 In addition to specifying the identifier we also have to set the maximum entry size, this sets
 the size of the memory buffers within the `ReplicationChannel`.
 This has to be set manually, with channels you